Stop! Your Lease Extension in Lavenham Could Be FREE

 If you are facing a significant premium because your lease in Lavenham has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Lavenham lease extension
+Main reasons to commence your Lavenham lease extension

 Increase your lease and increase your Lavenham property value

-Mortgage lenders may decide not to lend with a short lease
+Banks and Building Societies may not grant a mortgage with a short lease

 Lender Requirement